 - Pre-Brief: Participants should be issued a pre-brief by email which will contain specific Covid-19 guidelines for the relevant activity.
 This will be guided by the risk assessment.
 Participants should be reminded in this briefing that they should not participate if: i) they are experiencing symptoms; ii) they have been in contact with someone experiencing symptoms: or iii) they have come from a household where an individual is selfisolating. - 2.
 Beater Training: Beaters should be guided on maintaining appropriate physical distancing measures. - 3.
 Drive Order: Where possible, drives should be ordered to facilitate the movement between drives on foot. - 4.
-Refreshments: Refreshments can be consumed indoors if there is a large enough space to maintain physical distancing.
-Small indoor spaces that cannot facilitate physical spacing should be avoided. - 5.
+Refreshments: Refreshments should be consumed outside. - 5.
 Equipment: Estate rifles and shotguns can be used by clients in the usual way provided they are wiped down with a suitable sanitising agent, such as certain disposable wipes, before and after use. - 6.
-Hygiene: Hand washing facilities and hand sanitisers should be provided for all participants and consideration should be given to increasing frequency of appropriate cleaning procedures. - 7.
-Risk Assessment and Insurance: Risk assessments must be carried out and appropriate public liability insurance obtained.
+Hygiene: Hand washing facilities and hand sanitisers should be provided for all participants and consideration should be given to increasing frequency of appropriate cleaning procedures. - Risk Assessment and Insurance: Risk assessments must be carried out and appropriate public liability insurance obtained.